 This contains different size molecules of filler in what is called vycross technology.
 The benefit of Vollure is that is can provide structure without too much volume, making it an ideal filler for treating the nasolabial folds, fines lines around the mouth, and fine lines in the cheeks.

 Like Vollure, Volbella uses cross linking technology.
 It was specifically designed for treating the lips.
 It is actually injected horizontally, like steps of a ladder.
 It smooths out the lips and delivers very subtle plumping.
 Patients tend to describe it as looking like permanent lip gloss.

 In general, there is little to no downtime following an injectables treatment.
 Depending on the type of filler used and the areas treated, you may experience some post-treatment swelling and bruising.
 This should resolve quickly.
 Results can be evaluated in 1-2 weeks and improved as needed.

 Costs are going to depend on the type of injectable and how much is used.
 During your consultation, Dr. Whitfield and his staff will be able to give you an accurate estimate of your expected costs.

-To find out more about injectables with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at one of our Austin locations, Round Rock or West Lake Hills.
+To find out more about injectables with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at our Austin location in West Lake Hills.